Opening Question

 - Now used for everything from IT services to prison operations

-- Contracted food services in jails
+- Contracted food services and custodial work in public

 Key Challenge: How do you maintain accountability